MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-ids.md

 >[!NOTE]
 >When you share a driver with someone else, they will be assigned a new private product ID.
 If you want to communicate about a product, use the Shared Product ID.
 |Submission ID|This identifier represents the individual packages you upload to a Product.
 The initial submission, and all submission updates each have a unique identifier.
 This ID is most useful for tracking updates using the Driver Update Acceptable (DUA) process within a product.
-See [Manage hardware submissions](/windows-hardware/drivers/dashboard/hardware-submission-manage.md).

 Shipping labels also contain two additional IDs: